stephenry/q/README.md

 approaches to sorting that can be performed more efficiently in hardware.
 Nevertheless, the complexity in its implementation is noteworthy and interesting from a pedagogical perspective, even if from a practical standpoint it makes little sense.
-Also, if any one from Google is reading this, I would be very interested in a software position with you!

 # Dependencies